Tuning the Implicit Regularizer of Masked Diffusion Language Models: Enhancing Generalization via Insights from $k$-Parity: Signal-Rich Mask Sampling in Language Modeling

 \subsubsection{Pretraining}

-To further verify if the theoretical insights of the signal regime translate to larger scales, we utilize \texttt{dllm} framework \cite{dllm} to pretrain two versions of \texttt{LLaDA-8B} architecture \citep{nie2025large} from scratch on \texttt{DCLM-baseline} dataset \cite{li2024datacomp}.
+To further verify if the theoretical insights of the signal regime translate to larger scales, we utilize \texttt{dllm} framework \cite{zhou2026dllm} to pretrain two versions of \texttt{LLaDA-8B} architecture \citep{nie2025large} from scratch on \texttt{DCLM-baseline} dataset \cite{li2024datacomp}.
 Both models were trained with a batch size of $128$ and block size of $4096$ for $15,000$ steps.
 We prioritize the evolution of evaluation loss as our primary metric, as it provides a stable signal of optimization efficiency during the early stages of pre-training.
 As illustrated in Figure \ref{fig:llada_pretrain_loss}, the model trained exclusively within the signal-rich window ($t \in [0.45, 0.55]$, as suggested by \cref{fig:ar_loss_vs_t}) exhibits a markedly faster reduction in perplexity compared to the standard $\mathcal{U}[0, 1]$ baseline.

 To complement the loss dynamics, we select \texttt{HellaSwag} \cite{zellers2019hellaswag} and \texttt{ARC-Easy} \cite{clark2018think} for downstream evaluation.
 These specific benchmarks are chosen because they are uniquely sensitive to the initial acquisition of commonsense and factual associations, whereas more complex reasoning tasks often remain at chance-level performance during early pre-training.
+For details of inference, we kindly refer readers to \cref{app: large scale details}.

 Consistent with our theoretical findings on the $k$-parity task, the model trained exclusively within the signal-rich window ($t \in [0.45, 0.55]$) demonstrates a significantly faster acquisition of downstream capabilities.
 As shown in Table \ref{tab:pt_results}, the signal-optimized model achieves a 4.6\% absolute improvement on \texttt{HellaSwag} and a substantial 8.8\% gain on \texttt{ARC-Easy} over the uniform baseline at the same training step.
 These results empirically validate that strategic mask sampling, informed by our loss decomposition, effectively concentrates the optimization effort on the most informative regimes, and accelerating the reduction of the test loss and improving the overall training efficiency of the MD model.